Faruqi & Faruqi LLP: SKYE INVESTOR NOTICE: Faruqi & Faruqi, LLP Investigates Claims on Behalf of Investors of Skye Bioscience

 If you purchased or acquired securities in Skye between November 4, 2024 and October 3, 2025 and would like to discuss your legal rights, call Faruqi & Faruqi partner Josh Wilson directly at 877-247-4292 or 212-983-9330 (Ext.
 1310).

-New York, New York--(Newsfile Corp. - December 16, 2025) - Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Skye Biosciences, Inc. ("Skye" or the "Company") (NASDAQ: SKYE) and reminds investors of the January 16, 2026 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+New York, New York--(Newsfile Corp. - December 22, 2025) - Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Skye Bioscience, Inc. ("Skye" or the "Company") (NASDAQ: SKYE) and reminds investors of the January 16, 2026 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 Faruqi & Faruqi is a leading national securities law firm with offices in New York, Pennsylvania, California and Georgia.
 The firm has recovered hundreds of millions of dollars for investors since its founding in 1995.
 See www.faruqilaw.com.